DecisionsDev/sample-blockchain-vehicle-lifecycle/README.md

     - go to vehicle-lifecycle
     - npm run deploy
 5/ Deploy the XOM via Blockchain
+    - go to vehicle-lifecycle-cli
     - npm run deployXom
 6/ Deploy the Ruleapp via Blockchain
     - npm run deployRuleapp
 7/ Setup the data of the Business Network
-    - npm run setup & npm run listVehicles
+    - npm run setup ; npm run listVehicles
 8/ Run the suspicious transactions
-    - npm run transfers
+    - npm run transfers ; npm run listVehicles

 Assuming the XOM and the Ruleapp have been deployed, you can run the full demo from a fresh model
     - npm run demo